-Squishy Wizard: generally averted, but can be played straight, as characters with lots of exotic supernatural powers rarely have a use for Strength (which is tied to HP), but it is not a core aspect of the system.
+Squishy Wizard: generally averted, but can be played straight, as characters with lots of exotic supernatural powers rarely have a use for Strength (which is tied to HP), and may prefer to put their points much more into magic — but it is not a core aspect of the system.

 Technology Levels: Used by name.
 Every skill that relies on tools has an associated Tech Level.
 If you try to use that skill with tools of a different Tech Level, you'll get a penalty in proportion to the difference.
 The rules acknowledge that the TL ratings are arbitrary, and technological progress isn't really linear, so the GM can assign different TLs to different parts of a society, and for some skills, he's advised to let characters quickly learn how to use individual items of an unfamiliar TL without putting points into it.